jggarita/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I'm an Economics Ph.D.
 Candidate at the <a href="https://liberalarts.utexas.edu/economics/">University of Texas at Austin</a>.
 My research interests lie in analyzing wage determination and sorting in frictional and imperfectly competitive labor markets.
-My most recent work focuses on understanding how the labor market behaves under a restrictive minimum wage policy.
+My most recent work investigates the effect of minimum wage policies on firms.